m-fzi/MiniApps/README.md

-# SwiftApps
+# MiniApps
-# -- Apps with hackingwithswift.com
+Apps with hackingwithswift.com